- Home

 Five in Five

-Welcome to Five in Five, a monthly publication that shares graphs on five key topics, illustrating the current state of the markets.
-Each edition includes brief commentary that can be easily read in five minutes or less.
-We hope you find this concise analysis helpful and informative.
+Welcome to Five in Five, a monthly publication from the Investment Team at BTC Capital Management.
+Each month we share graphs around five topics that illustrate the current state of the markets, with brief commentary that can be absorbed in five minutes or less.
+We hope you find this high-level commentary to be beneficial and complementary to Weekly Insight and Investment Insight.

 July 2025